pulcher/ignite-learning-paths-training-aiml/aiml20/workshop-instructions.md

 Check "I agree to the terms and condtions" and click "Purchase".

->*This could take around 15 minutes to deploy, continue the task and check back*
+>*This could take around 15 minutes to deploy, continue the workshop and check back later*

 The deployed website URL will be of the form SITENAME.azurewebsites.net (using the Site Name you provided above), or you can find it as follows: